 - Picks up garbage when it is seen regardless of position.

 - Follows safety guidelines to ensure a safe working environment and consistently demonstrates safe work behaviors.

 - Is welcoming of new hires.

 Our ideal candidate will have the following:

-- Available to work early May through August or September.
-Programs run through mid-October, if the candidate’s schedule allows continued work.
-If the candidate is available, attendance at earlier (April and May) training/review sessions is encouraged.
+- Candidate should be available to work early May through August or September.
+Programs run through mid-October if candidate’s schedule allows continued work.
+If candidate is available, attendance at earlier (April and May) training/review sessions is encouraged.